Beigne Habitude: High-end pastry technique meets donut Americana in Little Italy

 From selling donuts out of a ruelle verte to studying shops across the United States, Rachel Berriman and Michael Lottner’s donut shop has been long in the making.

-From selling donuts out of their Plateau apartment's ruelle verte to road tripping studies through donut shops of the United States, Rachel Berriman and Michael Lottner’s new shop in Montreal’s Little Italy Beigne Habitude has arrived.
+After selling donuts out of their Plateau apartment's ruelle verte and conducting roadtrip studies of donut shops throughout the United States, Rachel Berriman and Michael Lottner’s new shop in Montreal’s Little Italy Beigne Habitude has arrived.

 If the recent uptick in notable shops popping up across the city form one side of a spectrum that feeds on nostalgia—using toppings like breakfast cereal, cookies or candy for example—the couple’s application of pastry and baking experience carves out space on the other end.